Gary Richardson (lawyer): Career

 On April 23, 2017, Richardson announced that he would be running for the Republican nomination for governor in 2018.
 In April 2018, Richardson faced criticism for a campaign advertisement intended to promote his stance on illegal immigration.
 The ad referenced the June 2015 death of Bob Barry Jr., a longtime sports anchor at Oklahoma City NBC affiliate KFOR-TV (channel 4) from 1982 until shortly before his death, in an accident in which his motor scooter collided into a car being driven by Gustavo Gutierrez – an undocumented Mexican immigrant who had thrice been deported from the U.S. prior to the accident – who was conducting an illegal U-turn across two southbound lanes at a northwest Oklahoma City intersection.
 KFOR/KAUT general manager Wes Milbourn noted that the duopoly was obligated to run the ad as it met FCC campaign advertising requirements, but noted that "we were displeased with their advertising tactics and the exploitation of Bob Barry [Jr.]".
 In a written statement, Barry's son, Matthew H. Barry, said that "the Barry Family finds it deeply concerning that Mr. Richardson chose to feature the tragic and untimely death of our [f]ather in his campaign advertisement without seeking consent. [...
 W]e find it very troubling that Mr. Richardson ran an advertisement that could imply that the Barry family endorses in any way his election as Governor of the State of Oklahoma.
 In sum, the Barry family does not appreciate the liberties taken by Mr. Richardson and his campaign; and condemn the utter lack of respect shown towards our tragic loss.”
 The primary was held on June 26; Richardson placed sixth in a ten-man primary.

+Richardson has been an opponent of the Oklahoma Turnpike Authority, calling it corrupt, a "scam on the people on Oklahoma" and wants to abolish it.
+He has called for independent forensic audits of the Turnpike Authority and then dismantling it.
+During his failed run in the 2018 Republican primary, he was spotted wearing "Make Turnpikes Free Roads Again" hats, inspired by Trump's "Make America Great Again" hats.